Jacksonville vs. Florida State International Predictions and Picks - ExBulletin

 Jacksonville State Performance Insights

-- The Gamecocks have a +123 scoring differential, outscoring opponents by 4.0 points per game.
-They are giving up 70.1 points per game to rank 280th in college basketball and allowing 66.1 points per contest to rank 30th in college basketball.
+- The Gamecocks are outscoring opponents by four points per game with a +123 scoring differential overall.
+They put up 70.1 points per game (280th in college basketball) and allow 66.1 per outing (30th in college basketball).

-- Jacksonville State wins the rebounding battle by an average of 6.0 rebounds.
-He's grabbing 37.0 rebounds per game, which ranks 95th in college basketball, while opponents are pulling down 31.0 per outing.
+- Jacksonville State is averaging 37 rebounds per game (95th in college basketball) while giving up 31 per outing against its opponents.
+He outscores opponents by six boards per game.

 Florida International Performance Insights

-- Florida International knocks down 8.6 three-pointers per game (65th in college basketball) compared to 8.3 of its opponents.
-He shoots 33.3% from deep and his opponents shoot 39.9%.
+- Florida International knocks down 8.6 three-pointers per game (65th in college basketball), while its opponents have averaged 8.3.

-- Florida International has led the turnover battle at 3.4 per game, committing 13.1 (329th in college basketball) while forcing 16.5 (third in college basketball).
+- Florida International has typically won the turnover battle this season, committing 13.1 per game (329th in college basketball) while forcing 16.5 (third in college basketball).

 Represent your team with officially licensed basketball gear!
 Head over to Fanatics to find shirts, shirts and much more.